 Though Emory would never advise so investing the majority of one’s wealth, he says bullion coins serve as both psychological and financial security.
 Gold coins, he notes, have their purity guaranteed by the United States government, unlike gold bars.
 That promise paradoxically sticks in the craw of anti-government alarmists who bulkhead what “the government” might take from them with governmental assurances.

 Until 1965, he says, the Federal Reserve sold $1,000 bags of silver dollars.
 He once sold a single customer 70 bags.
 Emory bought bags he used as collateral to buy more bags to extend his credit to buy more bags and so on.

 Still, even today, gold and silver coins from the 1880s show up, never circulated, because the Treasury minted millions of coins not for spending, but for backing, in storage, at federal and local banks.

 Perhaps the days of Jacksonville banks imprinted on national bills to give confidence to local merchants and buyers aren’t so far behind.

 That old hometown bill doesn’t claim to be ten dollars.
 Nor does a $10 bill today.
 Today’s bills call themselves “legal tender” for the debt of the person who holds it in hand, and our debt is our expectation.
 Money has only ever been representation.
+And faith.